auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 This is, of course, a simple use case, but I hope you can easily contemplate analogies to real solutions and real business use case challenges.

 ## Development stages
-- No Code: Create agent in AI Foundry Portal and test it in playground (previous post)
+- No Code: Create agent in AI Foundry Portal and test it in playground ([previous post]({% post_url 2025-10-15-ai-agents-azure %}))
 - **AI Foundry Portal and Code: Build a home for the agent in a Streamlit app (this post)**
-- Only Code: Build an agent system in Python with Azure SDK and Streamlit app (upcoming post)
+- Only Code: Build an agent system in Python with Azure SDK and Streamlit app ([upcoming post]({% post_url 2025-10-27-ai-agents-azure-python-sdk %}))
-- Deployment: Agent application deployment with Azure Web Apps (upcoming post)
+- Deployment: Agent application deployment with Azure Web Apps ([upcoming post]({% post_url 2025-10-27-ai-agents-azure-web-app %}))

 * * *

-# Housing the AI-agent in a streamlit app
+# Housing the AI agent in a Streamlit app
-In the previous post I created the dinner planning agent in Azure AI Foundry Portal.
+In the previous post, I created the dinner planning agent in Azure AI Foundry Portal.
 Now that the agent is tested and working well in the portal playground, I will build an application environment in order to interact with the agent.
-In a real setting a customer would not be able to log into developer's Azure AI Foundry portal.
+In a real setting, a customer would not be able to log into the developer's Azure AI Foundry portal.
 The scope of the current post is a setup with Streamlit on `localhost`.

 ## Combining Streamlit and Azure Python SDK chat functionality

-If you have never tried Streamlit apps before, I highly recommend to go through their introductory and chat-app tutorials as a prerequisite for the upcoming code:
+If you have never tried Streamlit apps before, I highly recommend going through their introductory and chat-app tutorials as a prerequisite for the upcoming code:

 - [Create a Streamlit app](https://docs.streamlit.io/get-started/tutorials/create-an-app)
 - [Build a basic LLM chat app with Streamlit](https://docs.streamlit.io/develop/tutorials/chat-and-llm-apps/build-conversational-apps)

-I also recommend to have a look at the Azure AI Foundry documentation on how to interact with an AI agent in Python.
+I also recommend having a look at the Azure AI Foundry documentation on how to interact with an AI agent in Python.
 Read through the sections below when the Python tab is chosen:

 - [Quickstart: Get started with Azure AI Foundry (Foundry projects)](https://learn.microsoft.com/en-us/azure/ai-foundry/quickstarts/get-started-code?tabs=python) with focus on